 As Ultimate Software prepared to launch four software modules in 13 different buildings, Montano received training from the iOFFICE software implementation team.
 She trained other administrators and team leaders, then asked them to train others.
 In addition to onsite training sessions, there were multiple recurring sessions to accommodate remote employees.

 Another lesson learned the hard way: To host a Zoom meeting with more than 100 participants, you need a paid account and a special license for large meetings!

-In addition to hosting training sessions, provide video and audio recordings, manuals and quick reference sheets.
+In addition to hosting training sessions to drive improve software implementation, we provide video and audio recordings, manuals and quick reference sheets.
 Employees will appreciate it, and it will also make it easier to train new employees.

 6. Make It Fun For Employees

 Managing a software implementation is a massive undertaking, but one that can provide tremendous value to your organization.
 Don’t forget to take time to celebrate when it’s finished—and remind employees of how the new system benefits them.